 What file formats are vector graphics?

 There are a number of different file formats (file extensions) that can be used to create a vector graphic.
 The most common vector file types include .ai, .eps, .pdf, and .svg.
 One of the most popular programs used to view and create vector images is Adobe Illustrator.

 Why do printing companies require vector image?

 There are many reasons why most printing companies need a vector image.
-As mentioned earlier the ability to resize the image to any size without any loss of quality or distortion is one of the biggest reasons most companies require a vector image.
-Other reasons include the ability to outline all elements of the image, which allows the printer to give the appearance of any font, even if a font is not available for the printer.
+As mentioned earlier, the ability to resize the image to any size without any loss of quality or distortion is one of the biggest reasons most companies require a vector image.
+Another reason is the ability to outline all elements of the image, which allows the printer to give the appearance of any font, even if a font is not available for the printer.